sinemasya21/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Ph.D. student of Sociology at the Ohio State University.
+I am a Ph.D. student of Sociology at [the Ohio State University] (https://sociology.osu.edu/).
 My research interests include reproductive health, gender and sexuality, and abortion with a focus on Latin America and the MENA region.

-I have my BSc in Economics and Business Economics at Maastricht University, with a specialization in Emerging Markets.
-In 2020, I graduated from MA in Gender and Women's Studies in METU, working on Medical Sociology & Reproductive health.
+I have my BSc in Economics and Business Economics at [Maastricht University] (https://www.maastrichtuniversity.nl/about-um/faculties/school-business-and-economics), with a specialization in Emerging Markets.
+In 2020, I graduated from MA in [Gender and Women's Studies in METU] (https://gws.metu.edu.tr/en), working on Medical Sociology & Reproductive health.
 Currenly, I am interested working on telemedicine services and feminist movements in Latin America.